Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Face Hallucination Evaluation via Downstream Tasks

 We manifest that our Pro-UIGAN also benefits low-quality face parsing tasks.
-Similarly, we adopt an off-the-shelf face parsing model~\cite{Liu_2015_CVPR} to conduct face parsing experiments for recovered images of compared methods.
+Similarly, we adopt an off-the-shelf face parsing model~\cite{Liu_2015_CVPR} to conduct face parsing experiments for hallucinated images.

-As shown in Fig.~\ref{fig-parsing}, the parsing maps of our hallucinated face images separate complete and accurate facial components, while others provide wrong shapes or lose components (\emph{i.e.,} eyes, nose, or mouth).
-Meanwhile, we report the Intersection-over-Union (IoU) results on the testing sets with comparisons to the SotA (see Tab.~\ref{table-ap}).
-As shown in Tab.~\ref{table-ap}, our Pro-UIGAN yields the highest parsing accuracy and surpasses the competing methods by a large margin (over $5\%$) in terms of IoU on all databases.
-The comparison implies that Pro-UIGAN is a better method to reconstruct semantic-level facial features, thus positively affecting low-quality face parsing.
+As shown in Fig.~\ref{fig-parsing}, the parsing results of hallucinated face images generated by our method separate complete and accurate facial components.
+In contrast, parsing results of hallucinated face images generated by other methods either have wrong shapes or lose key components (\emph{i.e.,} eyes, nose, or mouth).
+Meanwhile, we report the Intersection-over-Union (IoU) results to make a quantitative comparison (see Tab.~\ref{table-ap}).
+As shown in the table, our Pro-UIGAN yields the highest parsing accuracy and surpasses the competing methods by a large margin (over $5\%$) on all databases.